 General notes: There is rigorous scientific evidence that the instrument was originally made in Antwerp and that it uses the Antwerp duim - the thumb or inch - in its design and construction.
 However, most of the original design principles are quite unlike those found in the instruments built in the usual Ruckers/Couchet tradition and these make it clear that it was not originally an instrument from the Ruckers workshops.

 The various alterations to the width of the case are visible on the surfaces of the case, lid and front flap, although sometimes these are disguised and covered by later decorations.
 The extensions to both ends of 2 of the 3 surviving registers and to the 3 lower guides are clearly visible, and the number of notes added at each stage tallies perfectly with the above compass history.

 There can be no doubt that the surviving case and lid decorations are all from the 18th century with the exception of some badly-painted additions made in 1889, when the instrument is known to have been owned by Louis Tomasini in Paris.
-These late decorations are similar to those of Daniel Merlin who decorated some other instruments by Tomasini and others (all now in Berlin) in 1889 for the Exposition Universelle for which the Eiffel Tower was built, and and also decorated some 'Roccoco' pianos by Pleyel.
+These late decorations are similar to those of Daniel Merlin who decorated some other instruments by Tomasini and others (all now in Berlin) in 1889 for the Exposition Universelle for which the Eiffel Tower was built, and who also decorated some 'Roccoco' pianos by Pleyel.

 The dates that can be associated with this instrument with complete assurance are the following:

 1.1617 - the date of construction is given in the first edition of the Dictionary of Music and Musicians, Ed.
 George Grove (Macmillan Pub., London, 1883) p.
 197 which lists the instruments then thought to be by the various members of the Ruckers family:

 The measurements in the fourth column are all in English inches and are all close to the total outside measurements of the lif of the Instrument.